-RESOURCES ARE AVAILABLE TO SUPPORT THE GOVERNMENT'S CHILDHOOD HEALTHY LIVING AND OBESITY PREVENTION STRATEGY/ACTION PLAN
+RESOURCES ARE AVAILABLE TO SUPPORT THE GOVERNMENT'S CHILDHOOD HEALTHY LIVING STRATEGY/ACTION PLAN

-Benchmark: A website and other resources exist to support programs and initiatives of the childhood healthy living and obesity prevention strategy/action plan.
+Benchmark: A website and other resources exist to support programs and initiatives of the childhood healthy living strategy/action plan.

 Was the benchmark met?
 Final grade Yes A